ngocanh0202/ngocanh0202/README.md

 ## 🚀 About Me

 I'm a passionate **Software Engineer** from Da Nang, Vietnam, with a strong foundation in full-stack development and a love for creating innovative solutions.
-Currently working as a Developer at **FPT Software**, I'm on a journey to become a professional software engineer within the next 2-3 years.
+I'm on a journey to become a professional software engineer within the next 2-3 years.

-- 🔭 I'm currently working on **enterprise software solutions** at FPT Software
+- 🔭 I'm have experienced on **enterprise software solutions** at FPT Software
 - 🌱 I'm continuously learning and improving my skills in **C#, ASP.NET, and modern web technologies**
 - 👯 I'm looking to collaborate on **open-source projects** and **innovative applications**
 - 💬 Ask me about **full-stack development, mobile apps, or game development**